Kooolkimooov/phd_thesis_presentation/README.md

 pnpm install
 ```

-This installs all runtime dependencies.

-And a few dev tools for convenience.
+This installs all runtime dependencies and a few dev tools for convenience.

 ## Run a local web server (optional)